Marjorie Parker: Career

 From 1941 to 1969, she was an announcer and director of women's interests with 7EX Radio in Launceston.
 In 1954, Parker became the Public Relations Adviser for the Girl Guides Association, a position she held until 1968.

 Beginning in 1961, she was president and organiser of the Launceston Red Cross Meals on Wheels for ten years.
 During this time, she was also Northern Regional President of the Australian Red Cross Society of Tasmania Division (1965–1968).

 From 1964 to 1971, she joined the State Executive of the Tasmanian Division of the Miss Australia Quest.
 In 1964, she became State Executive and Public Relations Officer of the Tasmanian Good Neighbour Council, a post she held until 1970.
 From 1964 until 1968, Parker was also the vice-president of the United Nations Association in Launceston.

 Death

 Predeceased by her husband (d.
 1976), she died on 18 February 1991 at Launceston.
 She was survived by their son, her only child.

 Affiliations & legacy

-Parker was a member of the Royal Commonwealth Society, Victoria League, Launceston of which she was President from 1966–69.
+Parker was a member of the Royal Commonwealth Society, Victoria League, Launceston of which she was president from 1966 to 1969.

 The Society for the Care of Crippled Children made Parker a life member in 1973.
 She had been an executive member of the Society for many years.

 In 1974, she was made a life member of the National Council of Australian Women, of which she had been deputy chairperson from 1960 to 1964.